nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

 The above code is fully valid.
-Furthermore, Nest route handlers are even more powerful by being able to return Rx [observable streams](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html).
+Furthermore, Nest route handlers are even more powerful by being able to return RxJS [observable streams](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html).
 Nest will automatically subscribe to the source underneath and take the last emitted value (once the stream is completed).

 ```typescript
 @@filename(cats.controller)